IV Drip Hydration is a low-risk procedure of administering vitamins and medications directly into the bloodstream.

 Everyone has their own pain threshold, and we do our best to make each experience as comfortable as possible.
 We may also apply a topical numbing spray for added comfort.

 Our team of Healthcare professionals is made up of GMC Registered Doctors, an Advanced Nurse Practitioner, Registered Nurses, a Nutritionist, Paramedics, and a Technician.
 Our team has over 100 years combined medical experience in the NHS.
+We are regulated by the Care Quality Commission (CQC) for treatment and diagnosis.

 We offer the ability to completely customise your IV Drip therapy or to select one of our most popular packages.
 In order to find the right Drip for you, speak to a member of our friendly medical staff.
 We also offer a DNA testing service so that you can see which Drip is right for you and your bodies requirements: https://getadrip.co.uk/dna-testing/